Peachgrove Intermediate

-Peachgrove Intermediate School is a school in Hamilton, New Zealand, which caters for a diverse range of students, mostly from the Hamilton East/Fairfield community.
+Peachgrove Intermediate School is a school in Hamilton, New Zealand.
+It caters for a diverse range of students, mostly from the Hamilton East/Fairfield community.
 The roll fluctuates between 500-700 students from year to year.

 Aaron West is the principal, supported by Helen Te Kiri, deputy principal, and Davina Parangi-Brown, assistant principal.
-The school is divided into four mountain group syndicates: Kakepuku, Maungatautari, Pirongia and Karioi, all of which are local maunga (Te Reo/Maori language for 'mountain').
+The school is divided into four mountain group syndicates: Kakepuku, Maungatautari, Pirongia, and Karioi, all of which are local maunga (Te Reo/Maori language for 'mountain').

 History

 The school was opened to pupils in February 1957.
 Initially the school was incomplete, with the main hall to be completed and all of the playing fields to be laid.
 In addition to the usual academic subjects, (English, Maths, Social Studies etc.) the school had fully equipped workshops for home economics (cooking) and woodwork (boys only).
 2007 saw Peachgrove celebrate its 50th jubilee, which was well attended by many of the early pupils.